Rena Ryūgū: Development and design

 According to series creator Ryukishi07, Rena "embodies the world of the story like no other character, a girl trying to be normal in a world that won't allow it".
-Scarred by her parents' traumatic divorce, she suffers from acute maternal and self-abjection, a trait relected in both her fascination with the town's illegal garbage dumping site, where she passes her time "treasure-hunting" for cute things.
+Scarred by her parents' traumatic divorce, she suffers from acute maternal and self-abjection, a trait reflected in both her fascination with the town's illegal garbage dumping site, where she passes her time "treasure-hunting" for cute things.
 She will kill if she believes she has no choice and is capable of deflecting suspicion under an innocent façade.
 When Rena is lied to, or when the validity of the curse of Oyashiro is questioned, she becomes hostile and prone to violence.
 Ryukishi07 said he made Rena weird and close to a pervert on purpose.
 In a famous scene named the "door scene" by fans, from Keiichi's perspective, Rena tries to force her way into his house to feed him, ferociously screaming with a crazed look in her eyes, all while trying to force her way beyond the chained door.

 At certain points in the story, specifically when discussing Oyashiro-sama or when calling out a lie, the light in Rena's eyes disappears and takes on an uncanny appearance, an effect which has become synonymous with the series.
 Yatazakura, character designer of 07th Expansion, created Rena's original sprites after studying other games and discovering that the sudden cloudy-eyed effect was a subtle yet powerful way to evoke fear.
 Ichijinsha noted that, in 2D art, attention is naturally drawn towards the eyes, resulting in an especially unsettling effect when coupled with the shock factor.
 In the anime, this shift is done through uncomfortably angled framing, as well as a gradual increase in the use of blackout shadows to obscure half of Rena's face.

 Rena's signature weapon is a cleaver (more accurately, a Japanese gardening tool called a Nata).
 Originally an axe, the design was changed during development in favor of a more "stylish" weapon.
 Ryukishi07 described it as "a recurring theme to show on the cover a girl and kyoki (Note: A pun of "dangerous weapon" (凶器, kyoki) and "insanity" (狂気, kyoki).)".

 Rena is voiced by Mai Nakahara in Japanese and Mela Lee and Emi Lo in English.
 Nakahara describes Rena as a diverse character.
 Rena is portrayed by Airi Matsuyama in the live-action film series, and by Minami Kato in the TV drama.
 Matsuyama had worried about her performance, and portrayed her in a more realistic way.
 Asahi, the illustrator of Higurashi no Naku Koro ni Oni, described Rena as the most "kawaii" character overall and praised her charm and realism.